Skip to main content

 • The program must be for the development of the individual.

-• The intent must be clearly distinguishable from research contracts solicited by the company that have anticipated outcomes in specific areas of interest to the company.
+• The intent must be clearly distinguishable from research contracts solicited by the company that has anticipated outcomes in specific areas of interest to the company.

 • Determining factors include: